qwertyuiop924/chicken-brainfuck/README.md

 # CHICKEN Brainfuck
 NOTE: this version requires both vector-lib, and anaphora.
-This is my fork of the CHICKEN brainfuck interpreter by gosukiwi.
+This is my fork of the CHICKEN brainfuck interpreter by Federico Ramirez, aka gosukiwi.
 I'm cleaning it up a bit, but it basically has the same structure of the original.
 Below is the original README.
 This is an interactive interpreter for the